chmouel/pipelines-as-code/docs/content/docs/guide/running.md

 **Note:**

-When executing `GitOps` comments on a commit that exists in multiple branches within a push request, the branch with the latest commit will be used.
+When executing a `GitOps` comment on a commit that exists in multiple branches within a push request, the branch with the latest commit will be used.

 This means:

-1. If a user specifies commands like `/cancel` without any argument in a comment on a branch, it will automatically target the **main** branch.
+1. If a user specifies commands like `/cancel` without any arguments in a comment on a branch, it will automatically target the **main** branch.

    Examples :